liups233/wordpress-smime-email-signing/readme.txt

 3. You should use another plugin, such as FluentSMTP, to send emails through an external SMTP server.

 = Get a S/MIME certificate =
 You can go to Actalis to apply for a free S/MIME certificate for one year.

 After applying, you can download a p12 certificate file, which contains public key, private key, and certificate chain.

-The password for the p12 file will be sent to your email.
+The password to the p12 file will be sent to your email.

 = Split the p12 file =
 In case the p12 file is named "smime.p12", do the following commmands to split it into seperated keys.